Vermont voters casting Super Tuesday primary ballots

 MONTPELIER, Vt.
-(AP) - Vermont voters will be headed to the polls on Tuesday, one of the 14 states and one U.S. territory that will cast ballots on Super Tuesday.
+(AP) - Vermont voters will be headed to the polls Tuesday, one of the 14 states and one U.S. territory casting ballots on Super Tuesday.

+Vermont’s voting comes on the state’s annual Town Meeting Day when most communities across the state are holding meetings and votes on local and school spending plans.

+All polling places must be open by 10 a.m.
+They all close at 7 p.m.

 On the Republican side, incumbent President Donald Trump is on the ballot along with former Massachusetts Gov. Bill Weld and perennial candidate Roque “Rocky” de la Fuente.

-With Sanders, who won more than 85% of the Democratic primary vote in the 2016 state primary against former Secretary of State Hillary Clinton, Vermont has not seen the attention of the Democratic candidates as other, larger more delegate-rich Super Tuesday states.
+In 2016, Sanders won more than 85% of the Democratic primary vote in the race against former Secretary of State Hillary Clinton.
+Vermont has not seen the attention of the Democratic candidates as other larger, more delegate-rich Super Tuesday states.

+Sanders is planning to hold an election-night rally at the Champlain Valley fairgrounds in Essex Junction.

 Any Vermont resident can vote in either the Democratic or Republican primary.
 When the voter arrives at the polling place they will be required to ask for either a Democratic or Republican ballot, but choosing one ballot or the other does not mean the voter is a member of that party.
 The choice is marked down.

-“The only race, once every four years, where you have to actually request a ballot of a particular party is the presidential primary,” said Secretary of State Jim Condos.

-He said the system was an agreement reached between the major political parties and the Legislature when the primary system was set up about 40 years ago.

-Condos said that as of Thursday there were just over 484,000 registered voters in Vermont, up about 1,000 over 2016.
+As of Thursday, there were just over 484,000 registered voters in Vermont, up about 1,000 over 2016, Condos said.
 So far, more than 24,000 voters have requested ballots and just 14,000 have been returned to town and city clerks.

 Sign up for Daily Newsletters